open-neuroscience/open-neuroscience.github.io/content/en/post/Bpod/index.md

 Bpod hardware can be assembled with DIY desktop manufacturing methods: soldering, 3-D printing, laser cutting and hand-tapping.
 The system architecture is low cost, and supremely hackable - precisely what is necessary to explore a space of behavioral metrics, or to train test subjects with high throughput.

-Bpod’s scalability and access equity hinges on support for hardware control in Python, the dev team’s highest priority.
+Bpodâ€™s scalability and access equity hinges on support for hardware control in Python, the dev teamâ€™s highest priority.
 Other active areas of development include advanced proximity sensing, infrastructure for distributed experiments and coverage of additional stimulus modalities.
 ## Project Author(s)
 Josh Sanders; Adam Kepecs
 ## Project Links